 Another typical sign of a leak is a strong sulfur smell, which is added to the propane as a warning system.

-If everything so far has failed to remedy your lack of gas flow problem, you may want to replace the regulator.
-It may solve the problem and it certainly won’t hurt.
-Regulators do go bad so replacing it isn’t an uncommon occurrence.
+If everything so far has failed to remedy your lack of gas flow problem, you’ll want to replace the regulator, as the replacement can solve the problem and certainly won’t hurt.
+Regulators do go bad, so replacing them isn’t an uncommon occurrence.

 You can also see if swapping out the tank works.

 Lastly, there’s always the choice of calling a technician.
 It’s okay to try and take on things yourself, but if you feel uncomfortable or uncertain at any point, put your safety first.